South Dakota Diabetes Education Recognition Program

 - Three-year renewal DERP application packet

-- Diabetes education programs recognized by the SD Department of Health
+- Diabetes education programs currently recognized by the South Dakota Department of Health